stefanroeck/tracks-backend/README.md

 - :white_check_mark: Make this performant, e.g. by leveraging some caching
 - :white_check_mark: Switch from Mongo to lightweight DB and write DB Integration tests
 - :white_check_mark: Fetch Weather data and store in DB instead of fetching in UI
-- Also process older TCX files from Dropbox
+- :white_check_mark: Also process older TCX files from Dropbox
 - Migrate to Gradle for faster builds

-# Development
+# Local Development

 ### Build